A tantrum-free Chinese New Year? Yep, it's possible! Read on and find out how this mum-of-two makes it happen…

 3. Nap at home, not on the go

 It’s almost too easy to let the little ones snooze in their car seat on the way to your next destination.
 But come the end of the day, you’ll probably wind up having to deal with uber-cranky children who won’t settle down for bed.
 That’s a pretty lousy deal.
 Kids need their naps, and you could probably use one too.
 And family naps together at home are solid gold!
 Better yet, everyone will wake up feeling energised and ready for CNY part 2, once you’ve all got a proper midday snooze in.

 4. Early bedtime, more mahjong time

 Nail your nap times and it means you’ll be able to keep bedtime on track, too.
 And, once the kids are in bed, us adults get to play!
-And by play, we mean play mahjong, blackjack, poker and whatever games you and your friends enjoy playing at this time of year.
-Of course, this requires a bit of planning and discipline, but once the young ‘uns are sound asleep, you can focus huat-ing all night long (who are we kidding… maybe just till midnight).
+And by play, we mean play mahjong, blackjack, poker and whatever games you and your friends or family enjoy playing at this time of year.
+Of course, this requires a bit of planning and discipline, but once the young ‘uns are sound asleep, you can focus huat-ing all night long (who are we kidding…maybe just till midnight).

 5. Live in the moment (not on IG stories)